Do Bloch waves interfere with one another ?: Superselection between Floquet states

 Consider a general quantum system which is externally driven by a periodic field, so that its Hamiltonian $\hat{H}(t)$ is periodic in time: $\hat{H}(t+T) = \hat{H}(t)$, where $T$ is the period.
 By this assumption we are addressing a large class of periodically driven systems, ranging from a system with finite dimensional vector space like the one described by: $\hat{H}(t) = \epsilon \sigma_z + \sin (\omega t) \sigma_x$, to the one defined in infinite dimensional space as $\hat{H}(t) = \hat{p}^2 + \hat{x}^2 + \sin (\omega t) \hat{x}$.
 The time evolution of some generic quantum state $\ket{\Phi(t)}$ is governed by the Schrodinger equation:

 Let us consider our attention on a class of states, which we refer to as quasi-periodic Floquet states $\ket{\phi_\epsilon (t)}$, because they obey the Bloch property in time evolution over a period:

 where $\hat{U}(T)$ is the unitary time evolution operator over a period.
 Note that this relation is the temporal analogue of the Bloch property, with the role of wavevector $k$ being played by $\epsilon$, which is called the quasienergy.
 Akin to the wavevector definition, the quasienergies are only defined modulo an integer multiple of quantum $\hbar \omega$, where $\omega = 2 \pi/T$.
-We decompose the state $\ket{\phi_\epsilon(t)}$ as:
+It is worth mentioning that the set of quasi-periodic Floquet states $\{ \ket{\phi_\epsilon(t)} \}$ form a basis for the underlying vector space of the system, owing to the fact that these stats solve the eigenvalue problem for a unitary operator.
+This knowledge can be used to describe the time evolution of a quantum state $\ket{\Phi(t)}$ as a linear superposition of the quasi-periodic Floquet states: